-Disdainful of America’s growing commercialism and industrialism, Henry David Thoreau left Concord, Massachusetts, in 1845 to live in solitude in the woods by Walden Pond.
-Walden, the classic account of his stay there, conveys at once a naturalist’s wonder at the commonplace and a Transcendentalist’s yearning for spiritual truth and self-reliance.
-But even as Thoreau disentangled himself from worldly matters, his solitary musings were often disturbed by his social conscience.
-‘Civil Disobedience’, expressing his antislavery and antiwar sentiments, has influenced nonviolent resistance movements worldwide.
-Michael Meyer’s introduction points out that Walden is not so much an autobiographical study as a ‘shining example’ of Transcendental individualism.
-So, too, ‘Civil Disobedience’ is less a call to political activism than a statement of Thoreau’s insistence on living a life of principle.
+Disdainful of America’s booming commercialism and industrialism, Henry David Thoreau left Concord, Massachusetts, in 1845 to live in solitude in the woods near Walden Pond.
+Walden, the account of his stay, conveys at once a naturalist’s wonder at the commonplace and a Transcendentalist’s yearning for spiritual truth and self-reliance.
+But even as Thoreau disentangled himself from worldly matters, his musings were often disturbed by his social conscience.
+Civil Disobedience, also included in this volume, expresses his antislavery and antiwar sentiments, and has influenced non-violent resistance movements worldwide.
+Both give a rewarding insight into a free-minded, principled and idiosyncratic man.